Neurology As A Career

 The components of neurology training include three years of basic training, a written and clinical examination, then two years advanced training in clinical neurology with responsibility for patient care, and a year of training in an elective area.
 One year of a relevant MD or PhD may count for the elective year.
 Each year of your advanced training is accredited with the RACP by the Advanced Training Committee (ATC) in Neurology.
 This committee comprises members of the RACP and members of ANZAN.

 " I highly recommend considering a career in neurology.
 It is a fascinating and diverse field, with opportunities to subspecialise.
-My own area of specially of headache medicine lends itself to outpatient management and flexible hours to allow me to also be primary care giver of my family.
+My own area of speciality of headache medicine lends itself to outpatient management and flexible hours to allow me to also be primary care giver of my family.
 With the complexity of the brain, there are fascinating new management options to consider.
-In the more than 2 years of being a neurologist, I have enjoyed participating in a field that has evolved considerably during this time”
+In the more than a decade of being a neurologist, I have enjoyed participating in a field that has evolved considerably during this time”

 Dr Bronwyn Jenkins